-Sophomores interested in signing into the department need before doing so to meet briefly but in person with the departmental representative for important instructions, especially about fall junior year independent work arrangements.
+Sophomores interested in signing into the department need before doing so to communicate with the director of undergraduate studies (formerly known as departmental representative) for important instructions, especially about fall junior year independent work.

-For juniors and seniors, course selections are approved, and course cards and course change forms are signed, by the departmental representative, who can perform some of the functions of an academic advisor--juniors and seniors do not have academic advisors as such--and refer students to other department faculty for further advice if desired.
-All students are encouraged to see the departmental representative in person at course selection time, and the following are required to do so: Sophomores entering the department; fall seniors selecting spring senior courses; spring seniors dropping departmental courses.
+For juniors and seniors, course selections and changes are approved by the director of undergraduate studies. who can perform some of the functions of an academic advisor and refer students to other department faculty for further advice if desired.
+All students are encouraged to communicate with the director of undergraduate studies at course selection time, and the following are required to do so: sophomores entering the department; fall seniors selecting spring courses; spring seniors dropping departmental courses.

 Certain of a student's courses are designated departmentals, and the grades in courses so designated are the course grades used in computing the student's departmental average.
 The official designation of departmentals occurs during the fall of the senior year when selecting courses for spring of senior year: All designations before this time are provisional; after this time a designation cannot be changed merely in order to improve a student's average.
 All philosophy courses taken for letter grades junior or senior year must be designated departmentals, as must all courses used to fulfill departmental requirements.
 Designation of any other philosophy courses is optional.